whiterose-fsociety/StarTale/README.md

 # StarTale
-A traveller lost space wants to make his way back home, but is met with unfamiliar difficulties
+A traveller lost in space wants to make his way back home, but is met with unfamiliar difficulties